bamos/reading-list/notes-nontechnical.md

 #### Quotes
 Page 463
-> “I have become too hot.
-I must cool myself and think; for it is easier to shoult stop” than to do it.”
+> "I have become too hot.
+I must cool myself and think; for it is easier to shoult stop" than to do it."

 Page 571
-> “Often does hatred hurt itself!”
+> "Often does hatred hurt itself!"

 ### The Lord of The Rings, Book 4
 + Date Finished: 2011.12.27